Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: First Layer Design

 \end{remark}

 Before giving constructive details on how the first layer's closed-loop system can be interfaced with our architecture's second layer, we touch upon some of the concepts discussed in Remark~\ref{rem:else_branch}.
-In doing so, we first address a key trade-off that must be carefully managed when employing our design procedure, and which is, fundamentally, inherent to the broader distributed control setting.
-More specifically, we refer to the fact that, as the degree of fragmentation increases in the partitioning from \eqref{eq:trip}-\eqref{eq:net_part}, more and more control authority has to be sacrificed in order to ensure that all of these areas are decoupled from each other, in closed-loop configuration.
-Moreover, as the granularity of this partitioning increases, the constraints from \eqref{eq:con_NRF_a}-\eqref{eq:con_NRF_b} generally become more stringent, as some of the smaller and newly-designated areas may be unable to exchange information with each other.
+In doing so, we first address a key trade-off that must be carefully managed when employing our design procedure, and which is fundamentally inherent to the broader distributed control setting.

+More specifically, we refer to the fact that, as the degree of fragmentation increases in the partitioning from \eqref{eq:trip}-\eqref{eq:net_part}, more and more control authority has to be sacrificed to ensure that all of these areas are decoupled from each other, in the considered closed-loop configuration.
+Moreover, as the granularity of the partitioning increases, the constraints in \eqref{eq:con_NRF_a}-\eqref{eq:con_NRF_b} generally become more stringent, as some of the smaller, newly-designated areas may be unable to exchange information with one another.
 Despite all of these complexities, a positive aspect of this fragmentation is the fact that the number of variables which have to be constrained by each second-layer subcontroller decreases significantly, thereby lowering the computational costs of implementing them.
-Should the second layer be based upon MPC-like technique, as is the case in our companion paper, this design choice can have a dramatic impact on the overall computational cost of our proposed two-layer architecture, since implementing MPC-based control laws is several orders of magnitude more demanding than deploying their NRF-based counterparts (see the numerical example in \cite{part2} for a concrete breakdown of said computational cost).
-This particular aspect further motivates the decoupling-based approach being proposed in the current body of work.
+Should the second layer be based upon an MPC-like technique, as is the case in our companion paper, this design choice can have a dramatic impact on the overall computational cost of our proposed two-layer control architecture, since implementing MPC-based policies is several orders of magnitude more demanding than deploying their NRF-based counterparts (see the numerical example in \cite{part2} for a concrete breakdown of said computational cost).
+This particular aspect further motivates the decoupling-based approach proposed in the current body of work.